van-8/HarmonyEarth/_build/html/_sources/themes.md

 Freedome to Punch/Speech

+Rarity Value Thesis

 Inventive Awfulness

+## Disagreement is a Feature
+Show people science must have disagreement.

 ## Degeneracy (biology)
 Defined by biologists as "the ability of structurally different elements to perform similarly under certain conditions, but perform distinct functions in other conditions."
 Degeneracy is observed in the natural world (genes, protein folding, neuroanatomy) and also in our constructed world (governance structures, economic paradigms, cultural norms.)
 Will America's evangelical obsession to "convert" other peoples to its values & systems reduce the robustness of human civilization to address climate change, bio-terror, etc?